|Account Type||APY||Account Name||Min||Max|

-Aspiration (an online investment company) and Radius Bank (an FDIC-insured, online bank) have teamed up to offer The Aspiration Summit Account.
+Aspiration (an online investment company) and Coastal Community Bank (an FDIC-insured bank) have teamed up to offer The Aspiration Account, formerly known as the Aspiration Summit Account.
 This is a high yield checking account that has no monthly fees and offers free worldwide ATM access.
 In fact, the interest rate on this checking account rivals the top savings accounts on the market.
 Upon the account's release, it was quickly labeled by many reputable news publications as the best checking account in the country.
 It’s hard to argue with this when considering its appealing combination of low fees and high interest.

 Aspiration’s consumer products are impressive, but equally impressive is the company’s commitment to giving back to the community.
 Through their “Dimes Worth of Difference” program, they donate a tenth of their revenue to various charities that seek to advance economic opportunities for the less fortunate.

 Aspiration is headquartered in Marina Del Rey, CA. Any US citizen or lawful resident over 18 can open an account.